Things to do in Sorrento Italy

 Sant’Antonino Basilica

-Situated near the main square of Piazza Tasso is the Basilica of Sant’Antonino (Basilica di Sant’Antonino).
+Near Piazza Tasso is the Basilica of Sant’Antonino (Basilica di Sant’Antonino).

 The ceiling in Basilica di Sant’Antonino